edgedelta/docs/docs/configuration/ccb.md

 ## View Configuration History

-Any change made to a configuration will be tracked and displayed in the Edge Delta Admin portal.
+Any change made to a configuration will be tracked and displayed in the Edge Delta App.

-1. In the Edge Delta Admin portal, on the left-side navigation, click **Agent Settings**.
+1. In the Edge Delta App, on the left-side navigation, click **Agent Settings**.
 2. Review the listed entries.
 3. To filter for specific entry types, click **Filter** and then mark a filter option.
 4. To view a diff, locate the desired configuration, and then under **Actions**, click the corresponding diff icon.